foundry-rs/book/src/cheatcodes/README.md

     // Snapshot the current state of the evm.
     // Returns the id of the snapshot that was created.
-    // To revert a snapshot use `revertTo` function snapshot() external returns(uint256);
+    // To revert a snapshot use `revertTo` function snapshot() external returns (uint256);
     // Revert the state of the evm to a previous snapshot
     // Takes the snapshot id to revert to.
-    // This deletes the snapshot and all snapshots taken after the given snapshot id. function revertTo(uint256) external returns(bool);
+    // This deletes the snapshot and all snapshots taken after the given snapshot id. function revertTo(uint256) external returns (bool);

+    // Creates a new fork with the given endpoint and block,
+    // and returns the identifier of the fork function createFork(string calldata, uint256) external returns (uint256);
-    // Creates a new fork with the given endpoint and block and returns the identifier of the fork function createFork(string calldata,uint256) external returns(uint256);
+    // Creates a new fork with the given endpoint and the _latest_ block,
-    // Creates a new fork with the given endpoint and the _latest_ block and returns the identifier of the fork function createFork(string calldata) external returns(uint256);
+    // and returns the identifier of the fork function createFork(string calldata) external returns (uint256);

+    // Creates _and_ also selects a new fork with the given endpoint and block,
+    // and returns the identifier of the fork function createSelectFork(string calldata, uint256)
+        external
+        returns (uint256);
-    // Creates _and_ also selects a new fork with the given endpoint and block and returns the identifier of the fork function createSelectFork(string calldata,uint256) external returns(uint256);
+    // Creates _and_ also selects a new fork with the given endpoint and the
-    // Creates _and_ also selects a new fork with the given endpoint and the latest block and returns the identifier of the fork function createSelectFork(string calldata) external returns(uint256);
+    // latest block and returns the identifier of the fork function createSelectFork(string calldata) external returns (uint256);

-    // Takes a fork identifier created by `createFork` and sets the corresponding forked state as active. function selectFork(uint256) external;
+    // Takes a fork identifier created by `createFork` and
+    // sets the corresponding forked state as active. function selectFork(uint256) external;

     // Returns the currently active fork
-    // Reverts if no fork is currently active function activeFork() external returns(uint256);
+    // Reverts if no fork is currently active function activeFork() external returns (uint256);

     // Updates the currently active fork to given block number
     // This is similar to `roll` but for the currently active fork